VasiliAnoshin/Grind75/DynamicProgramming/SubsetSum/README.md

 Explanation:
 1) <b>Start with an Empty Group:</b> We put a zero  to represent an empty group,  which has a sum of zero.
-2) <b>Divide the Task:</b> For each element in the current set dp, create a new set new_dp and add two values to it: one with the current element added and one without adding the current element.
+2) <b>Divide the Task:</b> For each element in the current set dp, create a new set new_dp and add two values to it: one with the current element added and one without adding the current element and see what sums we can get..
-3) <b>Combinations:</b> For each number, we look at all the sums we currently have in our set.
+3) <b>Combinations:</b> For each number, we look at all the sums we currently have in our dp set.
 We create some new sums by either adding the number to the current sums or leaving the current sums unchanged.
 4) After going through all the numbers, we check if the sum we want (half of the total sum) was found.
 If it is, it means we found a way to split the numbers into two groups with equal sums, and we say "Yes!"
 Otherwise, we say "No.